Clpr/HealthInequality2018Dec/README.md

 Meanwhile, one thing important: because CHARLS always publish their datasets ONLY in Stata13 format, and SAS 9.4 cannot directly read it (it supports Stata12 format, though), I firstly converted the original .dta file to a SPSS file (.sav) then read it into SAS 9.4.
 SPSS format can keep all tags, formats and labels of the original data file; and if you try to directly convert .dta -> .sas7bdat, there are usually some problems of variable names & labels (unpredictable sometimes......).
-I did this job with the R package *haven* (yes, that ... "useless" ... package in some people's view ... but it works well! :) ).
+I did this job with the R package *haven*.

 And, I will not attach the original CHARLS dataset in this project.
 One, because of the copyrights (you may freely register an account on the CHALRS website then apply for the dataset, quick and safe!);
-Another one, it is ... to big for a github project (.dta about 70MB, .sav about 300MB, but the original .zip downloaded is only 12MB! magic ...)
+Another one, it is ... too big and useless for a github project (.dta about 70MB, .sav about 300MB, but the original .zip downloaded is only 12MB! magic ...)